Home : Earlham Summer : Frequent asked questions

 Do I need extra spending money?

 All costs associated with Earlham Summer programs are included in the fee schedule.
-However, a small amount of spending money ($25-40) for snacks, souvenirs and/or incidentals can be brought.
+However, a small amount of spending money ($25-40) for snacks, souvenirs and/or incidentals may be useful.

 Can I bring my car?